kbaseattic/design_docs/data/KBaseFBAModeling.md

 	        Adds a new set of alternative feature IDs to the specified genome typed object */

+17. funcdef genome_to_fbamodel(genome_to_fbamodel_params input) returns (object_metadata modelMeta);
-    /* Input parameters for the "genome_to_fbamodel" function.

-		genome_id genome - ID of the genome for which a model is to be built (a required argument) workspace_id genome_workspace - ID of the workspace containing the target genome (an optional argument; default is the workspace argument) template_id templatemodel -
+	    /* Input parameters for the "genome_to_fbamodel" function. genome_id genome - ID of the genome for which a model is to be built (a required argument) workspace_id genome_workspace - ID of the workspace containing the target genome (an optional argument; default is the workspace argument) template_id templatemodel -
 			workspace_id templatemodel_workspace -
 			bool probannoOnly - a boolean indicating if only the probabilistic annotation should be used in building the model (an optional argument; default is '0') fbamodel_id model - ID that should be used for the newly constructed model (an optional argument; default is 'undef') bool coremodel - indicates that a core model should be constructed instead of a genome scale model (an optional argument; default is '0') workspace_id workspace - ID of the workspace where the newly developed model will be stored; also the default assumed workspace for input objects (a required argument) string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)

 		*/
 	    typedef structure {
 			genome_id genome;
 			workspace_id genome_workspace;
 			template_id templatemodel;
 			workspace_id templatemodel_workspace;
 			fbamodel_id model;
 			bool coremodel;
 			workspace_id workspace;
 			string auth;
 			bool fulldb;
 	    } genome_to_fbamodel_params;
 	    /*
 	        Build a genome-scale metabolic model based on annotations in an input genome typed object */

-    authentication required;
-    funcdef genome_to_fbamodel(genome_to_fbamodel_params input) returns (object_metadata modelMeta);
+18. funcdef translate_fbamodel(translate_fbamodel_params input) returns (object_metadata modelMeta);

-	/* Input parameters for the "translate_fbamodel" function.
+		/* Input parameters for the "translate_fbamodel" function. gencomp

-		gencomp
 			gencomp_workspace
 			fbamodel_id model;
 			fbamodel_id model_workspace;
 		*/
 	    typedef structure {
 			string protcomp;
 			string protcomp_workspace;
 			string model;
 			string model_workspace;
 			workspace_id workspace;
 	    } translate_fbamodel_params;
 	    /*
 	        Translate an existing model to a new genome based on the genome comparison object */

-    authentication required;
-    funcdef translate_fbamodel(translate_fbamodel_params input) returns (object_metadata modelMeta);
+19. funcdef build_pangenome(build_pangenome_params input) returns (object_metadata output);

-	/* Input parameters for the "translate_fbamodel" function.
+	/* Input parameters for the "translate_fbamodel" function. gencomp

-		gencomp
 		gencomp_workspace
 		fbamodel_id model;
 		fbamodel_id model_workspace;
 	*/
     typedef structure {
 		list<string> genomes;